arcxp/pb-data-analysis-scripts/README.md

 ## Scripts

-#### `all-features-usage`
+### `all-chains-usage.sh [-c]`
+Produces list of all chains used in your pb-data (not bundle), in published pages and templates along with how many pages they are used in and the number of times (instances) they are used in these pages.

+`-c` Output in CSV format

+### `all-features-usage.sh [-c]`
-produces list of all features used in your pb-data (not bundle), in published pages and templates along with how many pages they are used in and the number of times (instances) they are used in these pages.
+Produces list of all features used in your pb-data (not bundle), in published pages and templates along with how many pages they are used in and the number of times (instances) they are used in these pages.

-#### `find-pages-by-feature-name`
+`-c` Output in CSV format

+### `find-pages-by-chain-name.sh -n <chain_name> [-c]`
-requires `-n` parameter with a feature name that will print list of pages and templates which uses this feature.
+Produces list of pages and templates which uses a specific chain.
 You can open pagebuilder editor with the following url template with the page or template id in the query string: `https://YOURORG.arcpublishing.com/pagebuilder/editor/curate?p=PAGEID`

-#### `all-content-sources-usage`
+`-n` Chain name (required, min 2 characters)

+`-c` Output in CSV format

+### `find-pages-by-feature-name.sh -n <feature_name> [-c]`
+Produces list of pages and templates which uses a specific feature.
+You can open pagebuilder editor with the following url template with the page or template id in the query string: `https://YOURORG.arcpublishing.com/pagebuilder/editor/curate?p=PAGEID`

+`-n` Feature name (required, min 2 characters)

+`-c` Output in CSV format

+### `all-content-sources-usage.sh`
 List of all content sources, from both global content source configurations (from resolvers) and feature configurations.
-This script does NOT have csv export option.
+Note: This script does NOT have CSV output option.

-#### `all-page-urls`
-Lists all published pages with their URIs.
+### `all-page-urls.sh [-c]`
-Note: This script lists only pages and not templates.
-Templates are powered by dynamic URL patterns from resolvers and are not included in this script's output.
+Excludes templates, as they are powered by dynamic URL patterns from resolvers and are not included in this script's output.

-### `find-pages-by-uri`
+`-c` Output in CSV format

+### `find-pages-by-uri.sh -u <uri_filter> [-c]`
-List all pages with URI containing the provided filter.
+List all pages matching URI containing the provided filter.

-### `describe-page-or-template`
-Describes contents of a page or template by it's id provided by `-i` argument.
+`-u` URI filter (required, min 2 characters)

+`-c` Output in CSV format

+### `describe-page-or-template.sh -i <page_or_template_id> [-c]`
-This script shows meta data of this page (uri, title), list of features, sorted by how many times used in the page/template, and the content sources configured from features.
+This script shows meta data of this page (uri, title), list of chains & features, sorted by how many times used in the page/template, and the content sources configured from features.

+`-i` Page or Template ID (required, min 2 characters)

+`-c` Output in CSV format